Leading Experts in Peritoneal Cancer Treatments

 Peritoneal Cancer Institute

-Peritoneal Cancer Institute is the leading expert center for comprehensive treatment of carcinomatosis in Spain and Europe offering cytoreductive surgery, HIPEC, PIPAC and systemic therapy to treat patients affected by Pseudomyxoma Peritonei (PMP) , appendix and colon cancer, ovarian cancer , mesothelioma or other cancers. #1 medical facility in Spain and Europe providing treatment for complex forms of peritoneal cancer.
+Peritoneal Cancer Institute is the leading expert center for comprehensive treatment of carcinomatosis in Spain and Europe offering cytoreductive surgery, HIPEC, PIPAC and systemic therapy to treat patients affected by Pseudomyxoma Peritonei (PMP) , appendix and colon cancer, ovarian cancer , mesothelioma or other cancers.

-We are a high volume dedicated center performing 3 Cytoreductive Surgery with HIPEC procedures a week.
 Overall more than 170 patients per year receive advanced comprehensive cancer treatment, including not only cytoreductive surgery and HIPEC but also PIPAC (pressurised intraperitoneal aerosolized chemotherapy) and systemic oncologic therapy.

 Leading doctors